 The Help Centers are meant to welcome and shelter those who are most in need and help begin their rehabilitation with the city’s social services and institutions.
 The Group plays a key role in this project, providing space inside or near to the station on free loan to associations and authorities engaged in combating social marginalisation and covering urgent needs so they can create the appropriate structures.

 The Help Center model offers persons in need a concrete alternative to living in the station and the prospect of chronic social exclusion.
 At any time, they welcome centres, the countless experiences in the spaces made available free of charge in stations – all of these can be traced back to this new experimental approach to welfare.
-This transformation of how to take social action goes alongside the concept of social responsibility (CSR), which is increasingly orientated towards the creation of shared value: so not just for the company, but also for all its reference stakeholders, for the community and surrounding area.
+To create the Help Centers, the FS Group provides rooms inside or near to the station, on loan for use, to associations and authorities engaged in combating social marginalisation and exclusion.

 |Total days open

-|Total hours open||25,614||31,721|
+|Total hours open||23,936||25,614||31,721|